Desk-to-Defender-Project/website/README.md

 - `yarn build` when you're ready to build a production bundle

 **Bonus**
-`yarn build && npx serve dist` will boot up a local server of your production site!
+`yarn build && npx serve docs` will boot up a local server of your production site!